Autumn Budget 2025: What can we expect?

 As mentioned, the government are looking to bring unused pension funds and death benefits payable from a pension into an individual’s estate for Inheritance Tax purposes from 6th April, 2027.

-The Guardian has reported that The Treasury is looking at further ways to raise more money from Inheritance Tax amid growing pressure on the country’s finances.
+The Treasury could look at further ways to raise more money from Inheritance Tax amid growing pressure on the country’s finances.

 This is reported to include a lifetime cap on the value of gifts that can be made before death.
-Currently, no tax is due on any gifts you give if you live for 7 years after giving them – unless the gift is part of a trust.
-A cap would place a limit on how much can be passed on during your lifetime.
+Currently, no tax is due on any gifts you give if you live for 7 years after giving them (known as potentially exempt transfers) – unless that gift is given to a certain type of trust.
+A cap would place a limit on how much can be passed on during your lifetime that could be potentially exempt.

 New home sale tax to replace stamp duty?